 Tilted Cervix/Uterus & Menstrual Cups

-Can I use a menstrual cup if I have a retroverted uterus?
+Can I use a menstrual cup if I have a tilted or retroverted uterus?

 The short answer for this is YES!

 A tilted uterus means the uterus is tipped backwards so that it aims towards the rectum instead of forward towards the belly.

 For most women their uterus tips forward and this is considered the usual position.
 However for about 1 in 5 women their uterus tilts backwards and is known as a retroverted or tilted uterus.
 For the majority of these women this is considered a completely normal variation and causes no issues at all.

 What causes a retroverted uterus?

 There are a number of reasons you have may have this.